VishnuXD44/ChalkTalk/API_SETUP.md

 ## Required Environment Variables

-Create a `.env.local` file in your project root and add the following API keys:
+Create a `.env` file in your project root and add the following API keys:

 ### Essential APIs for Storyboard Generation